 - AWS IoT: (Amazon Web Services)

-- A cloud platform designed for IoT apps with the facility of assuring millions of device connectivity and acts a data sea.
+- A cloud platform designed for IoT apps with the facility of assuring millions of device connectivity and acts as a data sea.

-- It supports all SDKs like Embedded C, Python, and Java etc.
+- It supports all SDKs like Embedded C, Python, and Java, etc.

 - Microsoft Azure IoT:

-- Azure cloud platform uses Microsoft Visual studio SDK.
+- Azure cloud platform uses Microsoft Visual Studio SDK.

-- Collect and analyze real time device data using a preconfigured remote monitoring system.
+- Collect and analyze real-time device data using a pre-configured remote monitoring system.

 2. Choosing IoT hardware processor: